 - Monitor NIST standards and industry developments

 The quantum threat timeline may be uncertain, but the need to act is not.
+The mathematics are settled, the standards are finalized, and production-grade implementations exist today.
 Organizations that begin their post-quantum journey now will be best positioned to weather the quantum transition, whenever it arrives.

 Ready to Go Quantum-Secure?